30 May 2025

 Gather structured feedback from your audience through online surveys, email questionnaires, or forms.
 You can collect both quantitative data (like ratings and multiple-choice responses) and qualitative feedback (through open-ended questions).
 Surveys are versatile – use them to test message comprehension, brand recall, or audience preferences.

 Observe how people interact with your messages in real time.
-This can be moderated or unmoderated, with participants walking through your content while sharing their thoughts.
+This can be done through moderated remote usability testing or unmoderated sessions, where participants walk through your content while sharing their thoughts.
 Usability testing reveals how people actually engage with your messaging and where they might get confused.
 Common approaches include:

 Have in-depth conversations with your target audience, either one-on-one or in small groups.
 These discussions provide rich qualitative feedback about how your messages are perceived and understood.
 Use interviews and focus groups to: